cinemagoer/cinemagoer/docs/usage/role.rst

    This document is still valid, but only for the obsolete "sql" data access system.

-Since version 3.3, IMDbPY supports the character pages of the IMDb database;
+Since version 3.3, Cinemagoer supports the character pages of the IMDb database;
 this required some substantial changes to how actors' and acresses' roles were handled.
 Starting with release 3.4, "sql" data access system is supported, too - but it works a bit differently from "http".
 See "SQL" below.